-Our design engineers are problem solvers who bridge the gap between traditional engineering and design.
-It’s a highly creative discipline that draws on knowledge of manufacturing techniques, product development, technical design and rapid prototyping to bring new innovations to market, and to improve existing products and the processes used for making them.
+Our Design Engineers are problem solvers who bridge the gap between traditional engineering and design to bring new innovations to market – and improve existing products and the processes involved in making them.

 Engaging the dreamteam is a great way to access the plethora of student talent within The Dyson School of Design Engineering at Imperial College London.

 Each solutions team is made up of the best students to answer the specific needs of your brief – expertly led by an academic consultant to ensure your project is delivered on time and to expectation.
 So, you benefit from ideas that are fresh and forward-thinking ‘by design’ – and the team gets to put their lessons into action, applying their skills to real-world challenges.

 Contact us and we’ll arrange an e-meeting to see how the rising stars of design engineering can tackle your challenge.

 Case study: Themed antimicrobial masks.

 With students and staff back on campus, the challenge was to keep the Imperial College London’s community safe and minimise the spread of COVID19.

 Students Shafae Ali, Jemima Bradley and Alfie Mcmeeking, worked alongside Prof. Nick Munro to design and create a range of high-tech, reusable face masks – with optional ear comforter.
 The theme of the collection and campaign – ‘Actions Speak Louder’ – is a call for students, by students, to wear masks and protect not only themselves and their community, but to be an example in how to adapt in difficult circumstances.

 Shafae Ali, Production Lead on the project, said: “my first thought was to do an Imperial branded face mask.
 Masks can often feel anonymous, so we wanted to create a sense of unity amongst students whilst remaining stylish”